teachop/FlexCAN_Library/README.md

 Supported baud rates are 125000, 250000, 500000, and 1000000 bits per second.
 If the baud rate is not specified it will default to 125000.

-**TODO**  Extended identifiers and receive filtering have recently been contributed and are working.
-Please help provide additional testing of these features and give feedback.

 ###Driver API
 **begin()**
 Enable the CAN to start actively participating on the CANbus.